AWM-PGH-Digital-Collections/AWMCollectionData/README.md

 ## In this repository, you will find data that pertains to all accessioned objects in our collection, a description of the data, and some guidelines on using the data.
 Please take a minute to familiarize yourself with the structure and guidelines below.

 Your feedback and input is always welcome.
-If you’ve got questions or suggestions, please send them to us with “AWM Dataset” in the subject header of you [email](mailto:womackb@warhol.org).
+If you’ve got questions or suggestions, please send them to us with “AWM Dataset” in the subject header of your [email](mailto:womackb@warhol.org).

 # Data Structure
 This data release includes nearly all accessioned works in our database.
 It contains basic data for each work.